-We have recently initiated a study in collaboration with both industrial and academic partners in the TIMCC network (EU Marie Curie ITN grant to Dr Mangsbo and associate professor Dimberg).
+We are collaborating with both industrial and academic partners in the TIMCC network (EU Marie Curie ITN grant to Dr Mangsbo and associate professor Dimberg).
 Our previous data in this area demonstrate that we can affect myeloid cells by our well know AdCD40L therapy.
-Herein we wish to further explore how this recruitment and modulation of myeloid cells occur in response to immunotherapy and how the vasculature can affect this.
-This is an exciting new project that started 2012 and will continue until 2016.
+Herein we are further exploring how this recruitment and modulation of myeloid cells occur in response to immunotherapy and how the vasculature can affect this.
+This is an exciting new project that will continue until the end of 2016.

-Thomas Tötterman, professor, group leader Sara Mangsbo, researcher, assisting group leader Joachim Burman, MD, PhD student Lina Liljenfeldt, PhD student Erika Gustafsson, PhD student Luuk van Hooren, PhD student Ann-Charlotte Hellström, technician Gabriella Paul-Wetterberg, engineer Jonas Gustavsson, student Frida Lindqvist, student
+Thomas Tötterman, professor, group leader Sara Mangsbo, researcher, assisting group leader Erika Fletcher, PhD student Luuk van Hooren, PhD student Wictor Gustafsson, research assistant Lina Liljenfeldt, PhD student Gabriella Paul-Wetterberg, engineer Ann-Charlotte Hellström, technician Joachim Burman, PhD student and MD